Free-IAM/freeiam/CONTRIBUTING.md

 We use [`ruff`](https://docs.astral.sh/ruff/) for linting and formatting.

-It is automatically run via `pre-commit`.
+It is automatically run via `prek`.
 You can also run it manually:

 ```bash
 ruff check .